Cruises to Hawaiian Islands

-The Hawaiian Islands are a group of volcanic islands located in the Pacific Ocean, and are the 50th and most recent state to join the United States of America.
+Cruises to Hawaiian Islands visit this group of volcanic islands in the Pacific Ocean that are the 50th and most recent state to join the United States of America.
 Thanks to its isolation, wide range of environs and altitudes, as well as its beautiful, topical climate, the diversity of flora and fauna on the island chain is diverse and in many ways unique.
-However, much of it is currently on the endangered list.
+Unfortunately, much of it is currently on the endangered list.

 Cruise the Hawaiian Islands